 Stage 2 breast cancer also has subcategories known as 2A and 2B.

 Stage 2A breast cancer is invasive cancer:

 - There is no tumor growth in the breast itself, but cancerous masses over 2 mm in diameter are growing in up to three axillary lymph nodes (in and around the armpit) or lymph nodes near the breastbone.

 - A tumor in the breast is under 2 cm in diameter but has spread to the axillary lymph nodes.

 - The tumor is 2–5 cm in diameter but has not spread to the axillary lymph nodes.

 Stage 2B breast cancer is an invasive breast cancer where:

-- A tumor that measures 2–5 cm in diameter is growing in the lymph nodes alongside clusters of cancerous cells.
-These cancerous cells form groups between 0.2 mm–2 mm in size.
+- A tumor 2–5 cm in diameter is growing in the lymph nodes alongside clusters of cancerous cells.
+These cancerous cells form groups 0.2 mm–2 mm in size.

-- There is a tumor that is 2–5 cm in diameter, and cancerous cells have spread to one to three axillary lymph nodes or lymph nodes by the breastbone.
+- There is a tumor 2–5 cm in diameter, and cancerous cells have spread to one to three axillary lymph nodes or lymph nodes by the breastbone.

 - The tumor is larger than 5 cm, but cancerous cells have not spread to the axillary lymph nodes.

 Learn more here about stage 2 breast cancer.

 In most cases, treatment involves removing the cancer.
 The person may undergo a lumpectomy or mastectomy.
 The doctors and the individual can decide based on the size and location of the tumor.
 The surgeon may also remove one or more lymph nodes.